 The American economy is changing.
 Full-time, salaried positions are disappearing.
-They’re being replaced by one-off projects and short-term work contracts — the kinds of jobs that exist in what many are calling the “gig economy.”
+They’re being replaced by one-off projects and short-term work contracts -— the kinds of jobs that make up the “gig economy.”

-Is it scary?
-It can be, especially for workers who are used to the security of a traditional nine-to-five desk job.
-But as someone who worked in the gig economy for several years, I can tell you that the freelance work model can also open the door to a more spiritually rewarding way of life.
+The idea of a gig economy can feel scary, especially for workers who like the security of a traditional nine-to-five desk job.
+But when I worked in the gig economy, I discovered that a freelance work model can also open the door to a more spiritually rewarding way of life.

 While some of the people that are being added to the gig economy work low-paying seasonal jobs (like Amazon warehouse jobs during the holiday rush), others are year-round professionals with expertise in design, coding or (in my case) writing and content marketing.

 Financial security is a concern for freelancers.
 But in some ways, the gig economy actually protects workers by providing income from multiple sources.
-If one employer drops you, you still have several other employers to fall back on.
+If one employer disappears, you still have several other employers to fall back on.

-1. It forces you to engage in community.
+1. The gig economy forces you to engage in community.